minhosong88/FlexiConvert/README.md

 4. **Reset**: Click the "Reset" button to clear inputs and start a new conversion.

 ## Future Enhancements

-- **Currency Converter**: Integrate with a currency conversion API for real-time currency conversions.
 - **Weight Converter**: Add conversion capabilities for weight (grams, kilograms, pounds, ounces).
 - **Temperature Converter**: Add functionality to convert between Celsius, Fahrenheit, and Kelvin.
 - **Localization**: Support multiple languages for a broader, global audience.